Lala341/Lala341/README.md

 ### 👋 Hi, I’m Isabella Forero

-- 👀 I am interested in analytics, artificial intelligence, data mining and deep learning.
+- 👀 I am interested in analytics, data mining and deep learning.
-- 🌱 I am currently learning about Big data, use of Generative models, data analysis and use of technology for social purposes.
+- 🌱 I am currently learning about Big data, AI, use of Generative models, data analytics and use of technology for social purposes.
-- 💞️ I am looking to collaborate on Open Source projects, or projects that contribute to research on data analytics.
+- 💞️ I am looking to collaborate on Open Source projects.

 <!---
 Lala341/Lala341 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.